 The performance of LWIR HgCdTe APDs at HOT conditions was presented.
 The band diagram of HgCdTe heterostructure grown on GaAs substrate by MOCVD was investigated.
 Theoretical simulations were performed for APDs optimized for 8 μ m at 230 K. The influence of both BTB and impact ionization on the J-V characteristics was studied.
-The Zener mechanism has an influence on the diode performance > 4 V, while the impact ionization mechanism drives the performance for > 0.2 V. The theoretical simulation indicates that the geometry, carrier concentration within absorber and the multiplication layer control the impact ionization and the experimental data allowed to determine the parameters of the investigated heterostructure.
+The Zener mechanism influences the diode performance > 4 V, while the impact ionization mechanism drives the performance for > 0.2 V. The theoretical simulation indicates that the geometry, carrier concentration within the absorber, and the multiplication layer control the impact ionization process.
+The proper agreement between the theoretical simulation and the experimental data allowed us to determine the parameters of the investigated heterostructure.